OWASP/owasp-summit-2017/Working-Sessions/Security-Crowdsourcing/Lessons-learned-from-public-bug-bounties-programmes.md

 -	How to improve bug bounty programmes
 -	How to anticipate and therefore avoid problems

+## Definition of Done

+- List of top 10 lessons from bug bounty experts
+- Guidelines on improving bug bounty programmes

 ## Who

 The target audience for this Working Session is: